Winter adventure is fun, but it can be dangerous, here are tips for safe and comfortable winter trekking to make the most of your adventure.

 Traditional Snowshoes vs Sport Snowshoes

-The small sportier snowshoes that you buy at MEC are great for trails or high mountain trekking with little snow, but for our Lure of the North winter trek, traditional snowshoes were a perfect choice.
+The small sportier snowshoes that you buy at MEC are great for trails or high mountain trekking with little snow, but for a serious northern winter trek, traditional snowshoes were a perfect choice.

 They are larger and you sink in less than you would on the smaller snowshoes.
 We had two pairs of snowshoes, large Hurons for long distances and for portaging and camp life we wore smaller bear paw snowshoes.